Edward John Eyre: Recognition and legacy

 A statue of Eyre is in Victoria Square in Adelaide as well as Rumbalara Reserve in Springfield NSW on the Mouat Walk.
 In 1970, an Australia Post (then Postmaster-General's Department) postage stamp bore his portrait.

 South Australia's Lake Eyre, Eyre Peninsula, Eyre Creek, Eyre Highway (the main highway from South Australia to Western Australia), Edward John Eyre High School, the Eyre Hotel in Whyalla, and the electoral district of Eyre in Western Australia, are named in his honour.
 So too are the villages of Eyreton and West Eyreton, and Eyrewell Forest, in Canterbury and the Eyre Mountains and Eyre Creek in Southland, New Zealand.

 Eyre Road, Linton, Palmerston North also is thought to be named after him as well as a few streets in Canterbury, New Zealand.
 Closer to the Monaro, New South Wales, Eyre Street, in Kingston, Australian Capital Territory, and Eyre Street in Bungendore, New South Wales, are named for him.

 Eyre's 1840 expedition was dramatised in the 1962 Australian radio play Edward John Eyre by Colin Thiele.

 In 1971, the Australian composer Barry Conyngham wrote the opera Edward John Eyre using poems by Meredith Oakes and extracts from Eyre's Journals of Expeditions of Discovery.

+A controversy has arisen over access to parts of Eyre's journals of his exploration of Australia.
+Historian Lawrence Goldman has complained that the University of Sydney library has redacted a number of digitised pages of the journals.
+In the opinion of Goldman, the behaviour of the library raises "barriers to legitimate academic research".
+Goldman sees a full study of the journals as something that will help the understanding of how a white person who was so sympathetic to Australian aboriginals later became the object of criticism for his handling of a revolt among the black community in Jamaica.